 Welcome to DroneDeploy!
-This is a document to help you get setup and flying with the DroneDeploy app for flight automation.
-Please see our Supported Drones and Supported Devices articles for information on compatibility with your aircraft and operating system.
+This is a document to help you get set up and fly with the DroneDeploy app for flight automation.
+Please take a look at our Supported Drones and Supported Devices articles for information on compatibility with your aircraft and operating system.

-1. Check that your mobile device OS and DroneDeploy and DJI Go Apps are fully Updated
+1. Check that your mobile device OS and DroneDeploy and DJI Apps are fully Updated

-First, please check for any iOS or Android updates for your mobile device, .
+First, please check for iOS or Android updates for your mobile device.

-Then, please check the App Store or the Google Play store for updates to DroneDeploy and DJI Go.
-We recommend turning on automatic updates.
+Then, please check the App Store or the Google Play store for updates to DroneDeploy and DJI.
+We would recommend that you turn on automatic updates.

-2. At Home, Check Drone Firmware in DJI Go
+2. At Home, Check Drone Firmware in the DJI App

-To use DroneDeploy, you will need to upgrade to the latest firmware for your aircraft and make sure your aircraft is fully calibrated.
-Uncalibrated hardware and out-of-date firmware are the two most common issues that prevent people from flying or causes unexpected behavior.
+To use DroneDeploy, you must upgrade to the latest firmware for your aircraft and make sure your plane is fully calibrated.
+Uncalibrated hardware and out-of-date firmware are the two most common issues that prevent people from flying or cause unexpected behavior.

-You'll want to check for updates before you leave home.
-Checking for updates out in the field is a recipe for waiting too long for a download or flying with out-of-date firmware.
+Please check for updates before you leave home.
+Checking for updates in the field is a recipe for waiting too long for a download or flying with out-of-date firmware.

 3. In the Field, Confirm Flight Readiness

-Before opening up DroneDeploy, we highly recommend opening up DJI Go first to ensure that the compass and IMU do not need to be recalibrated (travel can cause these instruments to become uncalibrated) and that you have ample satellite coverage before takeoff.
+Before opening up DroneDeploy, we highly recommend opening up the DJI App first to ensure that the compass and IMU do not need to be recalibrated (travel can cause these instruments to become uncalibrated) and that you have ample satellite coverage before takeoff.

 4. In-Flight Safety Precautions